Clabber: Declaring melds

-Bella
+Belle

-Bella (king and queen of trump) is treated differently from other melds.
-If a player holds Bella, it can always be scored, irrespective of any other meld announced and scored by either team.
-Bella is announced when the second part of it is played, or when shown in a meld.
-Cards of a Bella can also be used in another scoring meld - for example a player holding K-Q-J of trumps can score 40 points for "Dad 'a' Belle" provided that the dad is not beaten.
-In this particular case, the Bella is announced when the dad is scored, because the holder must show both cards of the Bella in order to score the dad; if the Bella cards are not used in meld, the Bella is announced when the second part of the Bella is played.
+Belle/bella (king and queen of trump) is treated differently from other melds.
+If a player holds belle, it can always be scored, irrespective of any other meld announced and scored by either team.
+Belle is announced when the second part of it is played, or when shown in a meld.
+Cards of a belle can also be used in another scoring meld – for example a player holding K-Q-J of trumps can score 40 points for "dad 'a' belle" provided that the dad is not beaten.
+In this particular case, the belle is announced when the dad is scored, because the holder must show both cards of the bella in order to score the dad; if the belle cards are not used in meld, the bella is announced when the second part of the belle is played.

 Scoring

 At the end of the play, each team totals the value of the cards in the tricks that they won, plus any score for melds or Bella.
 The team that takes the last trick scores an extra 10 points.
+Meld aside, there are 162 points available in a hand.
+Meld adds points to the score.
 If the team that made trumps in the bidding has more points than their opponents, then each team scores the points they made.
-If the scores are equal, or if the team that made trumps have fewer points than their opponents, the trump making team scores zero points, written as "XXX" on the score sheet and known as a "hick", a.k.a. "turkey tracks", while the other team scores whatever points they won in tricks and melds.
+If the scores are equal, or if the team that made trumps have fewer points than their opponents, the trump making team scores zero points, written as "XXX" on the score sheet and known as a "Set", a.k.a. "a hick", "turkey tracks", while the other team scores whatever points they won in tricks and melds.
 In this case the team that made trump is said to be "set" or "hicked".

 If a team scores no points by taking tricks, their zero is written on the score sheet as a line ("--").
 Melds always count, however, except in the case of a renege, or a "set/hick"; so, a team that takes no tricks, but has meld, still scores the value of their meld.
 If a team "goes set", however, all meld is lost unless the value of the meld, added to their trick score, outscores the opponents.

 The game ends when either team's cumulative score reaches 500 points or more.